 Newburyport

-What started as just a three-gallon brewing pot in a garage by Amesbury’s Riverwalk trail is now a full-service taproom with 12 rotating taps and an outdoor biergarten in Newburyport.
-Their Storm Door Porter, a cold-weather seasonal ale with dark English malts, vanilla, and cinnamon, was ranked the #10 Porter in the country by Paste Magazine.
-Supporting local farmers and suppliers as often as they can, RiverWalk aims to connect the communities of the North Shore the way their namesake trail does.
+What started as just a three-gallon brewing pot in a garage by Amesbury’s Riverwalk trail is now a full-service taproom with 12 rotating taps and an outdoor beer garden in Newburyport.
+Supporting local farmers and suppliers as often as they can, RiverWalk aims to connect the communities of the North Shore the way their namesake trail does, and their wind turbine and solar panels help power the brewery with clean energy.
+And if that wasn’t enough, they even have an extensive food menu and fire pits outside, too.

 Granite Coast Brewing